logisticinfotech/demo-knexjs-as-nodejs-database-migration-tool/README.md

-# demo-knexjs-as-nodejs-database-migration-tool
+# How to use Knex JS as Node JS Database Migration Tool

-Demo Knexjs As Nodejs Database Migration Tool
+Step by step guide explain [this article](https://www.logisticinfotech.com/blog/use-of-knex-js-as-node-js-database-migration-tool/)